-A PortaSIP server (assuming this is a server which meets the hardware requirements described on www.portaone.com) can process about 20 call attempts per second.
-This means that 20 users can start a new phone call on your network each second (and the same amount of users will end their calls during that second).
-In addition, the PortaSIP server can process 50 registration attempts per second.
-Assuming that each phone re-registers every 10 minutes on average, this translates to 30,000 simultaneously registered SIP phones.
+A PortaSIP server (assuming this is a server which meets the hardware requirements described on www.portaone.com) can process about 50 call attempts per second.
+This means that 50 users can start a new phone call on your network each second (and the same amount of users will end their calls during that second).
+In addition, the PortaSIP server can process 100 registration attempts per second.
+Assuming that each phone re-registers every 10 minutes on average, this translates to more than 50,000 simultaneously registered SIP phones.